 However, regardless of whether dogs can see ghosts or not, there will definitely be reactions that can be explained by their behavior or physiological state.
 Regardless, if you are someone that is spiritual and are not sure if your dog can see ghosts, we recommend conducting your search like every other, through their behavior.
 Their barking may have links to the many other methods we have previously stated, but if they do not match any and their personality varies in these situations, perhaps they can see things we simply cannot.

 Dogs do not actually howl at the moon.
 Dogs will often howl when it is dark because of the reasons we have explained previously, but the moon has no link to why they howl and the frequency.
 It is usually just that things are quieter at night and dogs feel they are able to communicate more thoroughly and be heard/hear better.

-This is very much dependant on the reason.
+This is very much dependent on the reason.
 If they are barking out of fear and anxiety, such as due to fireworks, attention and love can comfort them greatly.
-However, if they are barking at night for treats, to attempt to wake you up for attention or anything that is unnecessary, do not encourage or reward negative behavior.
+However, if they are barking at night for treats, to attempt to wake you up for attention, or anything that is unnecessary, do not encourage or reward negative behavior.

-Always put your dog’s needs first, if they are barking for the toilet, frustration or any other reason as such, aid them.
-However, if they are barking out of bad behavior, ignoring them can be the best protocol because attention will only enforce them that barking gets them what they want.
+Always put your dog’s needs first, if they are barking for the toilet, frustrated, or for any other reason as such, aid them.
+However, if they are barking out of bad behavior, ignoring them can be the best protocol because attention will only enforce that barking gets them what they want.